 There’s a strange alchemy in watching history repeat itself musically.
-Popular songs often drift through eras like folklore, reshaped by the hands of each generation.
-Reinhart’s version doesn’t erase Yorke’s angst, but it reframes it, trading feedback and distortion for upright bass and brushed drums.
-The bones of the song remain the same, yet it feels like stepping into an entirely different room of the same haunted house.
+Popular songs are passed down from generation to generation, being remolded and reformed until they bear little resemblance to the original.
+Reinhart’s version doesn’t erase Yorke’s angst, but builds on it.
+She trades feedback and distortion for upright bass and brushed drums.
+The bones of the song may remain the same, but what Haley builds on top does not.

 Haley Reinhart and the art of reinterpretation